vermiliondesign/poached-eggs/README.md

 Run `npm start` in the root Taco theme directory (`/html/wp-content/themes/taco-theme`) or `shortcut-to-taco-theme` to start development on your local machine.
 The front end cache is busted automatically by webpack whenever changes are made.

+Run `npm run build-prod` to run a production build locally.

+Note: You'll see some deprecation warnings when running Webpack.
+These are currently expected and should be fixed when the Webpack Extract Text Plugin developers update their plugin.

 # Changelog
+### v1.1
+* Upgrading to Webpack 3

 ### v1.0.1
 * Some cleanup of default JS and CSS